Self-Supervised Learning with a Multi-Task Latent Space Objective: Experiments

 \subsection{Comparison with State-of-the-Art Methods}

-To assess the scalability, competitiveness, and general applicability of our approach across backbones, we train the multi-task BYOL framework on ImageNet-1k~\citep{deng2009imagenet} using both convolutional and transformer backbones.
-This experiment evaluates whether the improvements observed at moderate scales (i.e., 200-epoch schedules) persist under standard large-scale self-supervised learning settings, and how our method compares to leading SSL frameworks.
+To assess the scalability to longer training schedules, competitiveness, and general applicability of our approach across backbones, we train MULAN on ImageNet-1k~\cite{deng2009imagenet} using both convolutional and transformer backbones.

-\paragraph{Implementation details.} We adopt BYOL~\citep{grill2020byol} as the base framework, given its strong results in our 200-epoch experiments.
-For the \textbf{ResNet-50}~\citep{he2016resnet} backbone, we follow the official BYOL configuration: two-layer projector and predictor networks (hidden dimension 4096, output 256), each with intermediate batch normalization~\citep{ioffe2015batchnorm} and ReLU activations.
-We pre-train the model for 800 epochs with the LARS optimizer~\citep{you2017LARS}, a linearly scaled~\citep{goyal2017accurate} learning rate ($lr = 0.4 \times \text{batch\_size} / 256$), a cosine decay schedule, and a 10-epoch warm-up.
+\paragraph{Implementation details.} We adopt BYOL~\cite{grill2020byol} as the base framework, given its strong results in our 200-epoch experiments.
+For the \textbf{ResNet-50}~\cite{he2016resnet} backbone, we follow the official BYOL configuration: two-layer projector and predictor networks (hidden dimension 4096, output 256), each with intermediate batch normalization~\cite{ioffe2015batchnorm} and ReLU activations.
+We pre-train the model for 800 epochs with the LARS optimizer~\cite{you2017LARS}, a linearly scaled~\cite{goyal2017accurate} learning rate ($lr = 0.4 \times \text{batch\_size} / 256$), a cosine decay schedule, and a 10-epoch warm-up.
 The batch size is 1024\footref{footnote:batchsize}, and the weight decay is $1.5\times10^{-6}$, excluding batch normalization and bias parameters.
-The target network is updated using an EMA of the student weights~\citep{lillicrap2015continuous}, with the momentum coefficient increasing from 0.996 to 1.0 following a cosine schedule.

-For the \textbf{ViT-S} and \textbf{ViT-B}~\citep{dosovitskiy2021vit} backbones, we mostly follow the MoCo~v3~\citep{chen2021mocov3} recipe, except we do not freeze the patch projection layer, as we did not observe stability or performance gains.
-The projector and predictor mirror the ResNet design, except that the projector has three layers.
-We pre-train the backbone for 200 epochs using the Adam optimizer~\citep{kingma2014adam} with a linearly scaled learning rate (base $4\times10^{-4}$), a batch size of 1024, and a weight decay of 0.1 (excluding batch normalization and bias parameters).
+The target network is updated using an EMA of the student weights~\cite{lillicrap2015continuous}, with the momentum coefficient increasing from 0.996 to 1.0 following a cosine schedule.
+For the \textbf{ViT}~\cite{dosovitskiy2021vit} backbones, we mostly follow the MoCo~v3~\cite{chen2021mocov3} recipe and head design, except that we do not freeze the patch projection layer, as it led to lower performance in the multi-task setting.
+Instead, we found that lowering Adam's $\beta_2$ together with gradient clipping mitigated training instability (see App. \ref{app:vit_details}).
+We pre-train the backbone for 200 epochs using the AdamW optimizer~\cite{kingma2014adam}, a linearly scaled learning rate (base $3\times10^{-4}$), a batch size of 1024, and a weight decay of 0.1.
 The EMA base value is set to 0.998.